 JUNIOR HIGH ACADEMY EXPECTATIONS

 Students in junior high are assessed with letter grades.
-Parents can access their child's grades through the on-line Pinnacle System.
+Parents can access their child's grades online through FACTS.

-Junior high students have the opportunity to be part of the athletic programs and the junior high play.
-Our students participate in volleyball, basketball, track and field, cross country, and football.
+Junior high students have the opportunity to be part of the athletic programs and have several student leadership opportunities throughout the year.
+Our students participate in volleyball, basketball, track and field, and cross country.

 Seventh and eighth graders have the opportunity to visit with representatives of area Catholic high schools to prepare for their high school decision.